HighDoping/Wan2.1/README.md

 [Models from city96](https://huggingface.co/city96/umt5-xxl-encoder-gguf) also works.
 Only needs to change the model name in ```wan\configs```

-Then install llama.cpp from homebrew:
+Then install llama.cpp from homebrew: (Note that some versions of llama.cpp don't work well with the T5 model, known good version is build4879, check [issue #2](https://github.com/HighDoping/Wan2.1/issues/2) for workaround)

 ```bash
 brew install llama.cpp
 ```

+## Usage

 To generate a video, use the following command: